Employee Engagement Survey in Cyprus

 7. Recognition

 Getting workplace recognition is a big deal that deserves to be celebrated.
 Share this good news with your employees, customers, and stakeholders.
-This shows everyone that you are serious about making a great workplace.
+This demonstrates to everyone that you are committed to creating a great workplace.

 Here are some ways to spread the word about your certification: